risingwavelabs/risingwave/src/risedevtool/README.md

 If you don't want to download some components, you may use the interactive configuration tool `./risedev configure` to disable some components.

-TODO: Add issue.
-RW cloud should have K8s service

 Be aware that a configuration which uses multiple meta nodes, like e.g. `3etcd-3meta-1cn-1fe`, requires an additional load-balancer.
 This is vital to route requests from a meta client to a meta node.
 A configuration that uses a LB could look like this:

 ```yaml